pascal-felique/NNCV/README.md

 - **Durations for Simulations.xlsx**:

-This is an Excel sheet with the durations of the simulations to indicate that training becomes more difficult during the curriculum.
+This is an Excel sheet with the durations of the simulations to indicate that training becomes more difficult when moving further through the curriculum.

 ### Efficiency of trained models